 - My child left an item on one of your buses.
 When can she/he retrieve it?

 - One of my children rides an ESE bus, can my other child ride with her/him?

 A: First, you must register your child with her/his school.
 The school will give your child a student number and from this point it will take the Transportation Department approximately 48-72 hours to arrange for transportation.
-After transportation has been arranged, the school will be notified.
 Your child will then receive a Bus Assignment Verification Form with their bus and stop information from her/his school.
 Your child may ride the bus with this form.